WHAT WE DO

 GRANT MAKING INITIATIVES

-Through your generosity we have given over $3.5 million in grants to Native artists, culture bearers and the organizations that support them since 1999.
+Through your generosity we have given millions in grants to Native artists, culture bearers and the organizations that support them since 1999.

 Culturally Rooted PROGRAmming